simon-p-j-r/CsEAE/README.md

 - Constructing structured information by limiting the receptive field can alleviate the interference of redundant information.
 - The prefix-based approach can integrate various auxiliary perceptual information.

-We formulate highlights of CsLLMs as follow:
+We formulate contributions of CsLLMs as follow:

 <p align="center" width="100%">
 <img src="./Figures/CsLLMs_prompt.png" alt="Prompt for CsLLMs" style="width: 40%; height: auto; display: inline-block; margin: auto; border-radius: 40%;">